 In conclusion, we can say that the finance industry believes in the future of AI and understands that if used rightly, it is one of the most powerful tools to increase customer engagement, drive innovation and push newer avenues to transform the business.

-Join us in-person or virtually for Data Science Salon NYC on December 7 and hear about the most cutting-edge AI and machine learning applications in finance and technology.
+Join us for Data Science Salon NYC on June 7, 2023, and hear about the most cutting-edge AI and machine learning applications in finance and technology.